nyhead/Finite-Automata-Simulator/README.md

 runghc main.hs input_words.txt
 ```
 Words in the arguments are added to the list of words present in the input file.
-## NFA
-A Nondeterministic Finite Automaton (NFA) is a mathematical model used in computer science and formal language theory.
-It consists of a finite set of states, a set of input symbols, a transition function, an initial state, and a set of accepting states.
-Unlike a Deterministic Finite Automaton (DFA), an NFA can have multiple possible states to transition to for a given input symbol.

-## DFA
-A Deterministic Finite Automaton (DFA) is another mathematical model used in computer science and formal language theory.
-Similar to an NFA, it consists of a finite set of states, a set of input symbols, a transition function, an initial state, and a set of accepting states.
-However, in a DFA, there is only one unique state to transition to for each input symbol.

-## Subset Construction

-Subset construction is a technique used in automata theory to convert a nondeterministic finite automaton (NFA) into an equivalent deterministic finite automaton (DFA).
-The subset construction algorithm systematically explores the possible states that the NFA can be in, based on the input symbols, and constructs the corresponding DFA.

-The subset construction algorithm works as follows:

-1. Start with the initial state of the NFA as the initial state of the DFA.
-2. For each input symbol, compute the set of states that the NFA can transition to from the current DFA state.
-This set is obtained by considering all possible epsilon transitions and transitions for the input symbol.
-3. If the computed set of states is not already a DFA state, create a new state in the DFA and add it to the set of unprocessed DFA states.
-4. Create a transition from the current DFA state to the newly created DFA state for the current input symbol.
-5. Repeat steps 2-4 for all unprocessed DFA states until no new states are created.

-The resulting DFA obtained through subset construction will have a unique state for every subset of states from the original NFA.
-The transition function of the DFA is determined by the transitions between subsets of states in the NFA.